Flame442/FlameCogs/README.md

 [/u/YoungsterGlenn](https://www.reddit.com/r/BombParty/comments/3lehxq/a_nearly_exhaustive_subset_of_the_bombparty/) for the wordlist used by Partygames,
 [Sinbad](https://github.com/mikeshardmind) for helping with Wordstats,
 [Preda](https://github.com/PredaaA) for translating Partygames,
-And Red for creating the sprites used in Battleship.
+Red for creating the sprites used in Battleship,
+And Mistery#3287 for requesting and translating GiftAway